Skip To Content Privacy Page

 Project C.U.R.E. was founded in a Colorado garage in 1987 and has grown to become a vital part of the mile-high community and economy.
-We’ve also become the world’s largest distributor of donated medical supplies, equipment, and international medical relief services to doctors and nurses in more than 135 countries.
+We’ve also become the world’s largest distributor of donated medical supplies, equipment, and international medical relief services to doctors and nurses in 138 countries.
 This is no easy feat.
 The only way we can make it happen is through the help and support of those also willing to get involved.

 Project C.U.R.E. is headquartered in Centennial, Colorado, approximately 15 minutes South of Denver and just 45 minutes from the small garage in Evergreen where we got our start.
 The International Headquarters (IHQ) office is located on the second floor of the Denver Distribution warehouse.
 The team at the IHQ provides centralized support and essential services to each of the Distribution centers, Collection centers, and other Project C.U.R.E. locations.
 Volunteer opportunities are available at the IHQ.